soedinglab/metaeuk/README.md

 ### easy-predict workflow:

 This workflow combines the following MetaEuk modules into a single step: predictexons, reduceredundancy and unitesetstofasta (each of which is detailed below).
-Its inputs are contigs (either as a Fasta file or a previously created database) and targets (either as a FASTA file of protein sequences or a previously created database of proteins or protein profiles).
-It will run the modules and output the predictions in FASTA format (as well as a GFF format).
+Its inputs are contigs (either as a Fasta file or a previously created database) and targets (either as a Fasta file of protein sequences or a previously created database of proteins or protein profiles).
+It will run the modules and output the predictions in Fasta format (as well as a GFF format).

     metaeuk easy-predict contigsFasta/contigsDB proteinsFasta/referenceDB predsResults tempFolder

-It will result in **predsResults.fas** (protein sequences), **predsResults.codon.fas** and **predsResults.headersMap.tsv**
+It will result in **predsResults.fas** (protein sequences), **predsResults.codon.fas**, **predsResults.headersMap.tsv** and **predsResults.gff**.

 ### Calling optimal exons sets: